 Graduate Coordinators All graduate programs shall have a Graduate Coordinator designated by the unit head.

 Definition & duties: a program’s Graduate Coordinator supports and manages the graduate program(s) to which they are assigned.
-Typically, Graduate Coordinators shall be tenure-stream Graduate Faculty.
-However, some program’s may be best served by a Graduate Coordinator who is non-tenure-stream faculty or staff.
+Typically, Graduate Coordinators shall be Tenure-stream Graduate Faculty.
+However, some programs may be best served by a Graduate Coordinator who is non-tenure-stream faculty or staff.
 Graduate Coordinators serve as the primary liaisons between the School of Graduate Education and their graduate programs.

 Appointment: Academic unit heads, with approval of the respective Dean, shall appoint a Graduate Coordinator for their graduate program(s), annually.
 It is the responsibility of the unit head to notify the School of Graduate Education of these appointments and any changes to these appointments.